 Hair loss can result from several factors – genetics, hormonal changes, and, yes, diet.
 The clinical term for hair loss is alopecia, and there are several different varieties that one can experience.
 Androgenetic alopecia (AGA) has been shown to respond to changes in diet, according to a 2018 study in Dermatology and Therapy.

 According to the study, micronutrients such as vitamins D, iron, and vitamin C were all shown to positively affect hair regrowth, especially when AGA is present.
 For those who struggle with Alopecia areata (AA), when the immune system attacks the hair follicle, vitamin D can also be beneficial.

 The idea of taking supplements or changing your diet to combat hair loss isn’t new.
 In fact, biotin is often touted as a hair and nail super vitamin.
 However, biotin has yet to show any measurable effect on either AGA or AA; in fact, it can cause false laboratory results.
 Talk to your doctor before starting any vitamin regimen or diet that focuses on biotin.

 Since hair loss isn’t a one-size-fits-all origin, it’s impossible to hand out an easy diagnosis and plan of action to combat it.
 It’s important to find out the basis of your hair loss first, especially since hair loss can be a sign of a larger problem or vitamin deficiency.

 That being said, boosting your vitamin c, d, and iron levels, especially through food, is a simple and generally safe thing to do.
-Plus, there are plenty of other maladies that these nutrients can treat or prevent, such as the common cold or potentially COVID-19.
+Plus, these nutrients can treat or prevent plenty of other maladies, such as the common cold or other common illnesses.

 So, where do you get that vitamin C, D, and iron?
 There are plenty of great sources for each.